snap-stanford/ogb-web/_docs/lsc/rules.md

 ##### **Use of External Data**
 In general, we **do not** allow the use of any external datasets to train models.
 For PCQM4Mv2 only, we allow the use of *unlabeled* molecules (primarily for unsupervised learning and self-training).
-However, any expensive calculation (i.e., taking more than 1 second per molecule) should not be performed on the unlabeled molecules in order to augment the dataset.
+However, any expensive calculation (i.e., taking more than 10 seconds per molecule) should not be performed on the unlabeled molecules in order to augment the dataset.

 <a name="pcqm4m_time"/>